adamripley98/nalda/README.md

 - [X] Change location functionality
 - [X] Reviews by id instead of name
 - [X] Most recent in reverse order
+- [ ] Technical errors should not be displayed to frontend, should be vague.

 ## Cam
 - [X] Nav bar style when no one is logged in